benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 == Upgrade Notice ==

+= 0.4 =
+* The Parser has been rewritten to use Contact Form 7 parsing.
+If this happens to break this plugin at your site, please send me your form code so that I can add it to my use cases.

 = 0.3.2 =
 If upgrading this plugin, you should also upgrade Contact Form 7 to at least v3.3.